Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 Diagnosis with a hearing test (audiogram)

 There are several ways to diagnose otosclerosis.
-During the examination by an ENT specialist, the eardrum, middle ear and eustachian tube initially appear inconspicuous.
-However, a hearing test and the corresponding sound audiogram will provide clues that something is wrong.
+During the examination by an ENT specialist, the eardrum, middle ear, and Eustachian tube initially appear inconspicuous.
+However, a hearing test and the corresponding audiogram will provide clues that something is wrong.
 Clear evidence can be found by looking at the so-called Carhart depression.

 This bone conduction threshold curve is located in the range between 1 and 4 kHz.
 However, not every patient shows this typical course in the audiogram.
 Various examinations provide information about whether a conductive or a sensorineural hearing loss is present and which ear is more severely affected.